awsdocs/amazon-gamelift-developer-guide/doc_source/gamelift-sdk-interactions.md

-# GameLift and game client/server interactions<a name="gamelift-sdk-interactions"></a>
+# GameLift and game client server interactions<a name="gamelift-sdk-interactions"></a>

-This topic describes the interactions between a client app service, a game server, and the GameLift service\.
+This topic describes the interactions between a backend service, a game server, and the GameLift service\.
 See also the [Amazon GameLift–Game Server/Client interactions](gamelift-sdk-server-api-interaction-vsd.md) diagram\.

 ## Setting up a new server process<a name="gamelift-sdk-interactions-launch"></a>